DigitalCarleton/omeka-guide/creating_items.md

 Items are the fundamental building block for Omeka.
 For all other items use the steps here:

-* Click on “Items” on the left side of the admin interface
+* Click “Items” on the left side of the admin interface
 * Click the green “Add An Item” button.

 Now it's time to describe your item by adding metadata.
 We'll work through all 4 available options from left to right.